South Carolina 4-H Small Garden Project

 - Youth must prepare, plant, maintain, and harvest a garden plot of no less than 50 sq ft.
 (If you do not have the required amount of space, consult your local 4-H Agent.)

-- Expect a site visit from judges coordinated by your local Agent.
+- Expect a site visit from judges coordinated by your local Agent by July 27.

 - Record books and evaluations must be returned to be eligible for awards.
 Judging rubric (PDF 0.6MB)